Doodad7/agentdesk-pro/sample_docs/doc1.md

 Artificial Intelligence (AI) is the simulation of human intelligence by machines.
+AI enables computers to perform tasks such as reasoning, learning, and problem-solving.